What is Video Analytics for CCTV?

 Common environments include:

-Solar farms and renewable energy sites
+Solar farms and renewable energy sites.
+Detecting panel thieves and vandals

-Warehouses, logistics centres and yards
+Warehouses, logistics centres and yards.
+Protecting site perimeters and inventory

-Manufacturing facilities and production lines
+Manufacturing facilities and production lines.
+Detecting intrusion and damage

-Transport hubs and public spaces
+Transport hubs and public spaces.
+Advanced risk assessment and immediate response

-Local authorities and government buildings
+Local authorities and government buildings.
+Remote alarm verification and surveillance monitoring

-Analytics supports both security and operational objectives in these environments.
+Video analytics in CCTV supports both security and operational objectives in these environments.

 Businesses adopt video analytics because of the range of security and detection benefits it provides.
 In summary CCTV analytics delivers immediate improvements in safety, security and efficiency.